 But there are more providers out there offering free online courses for adults than just Udemy, of course.
-Udemy free courses are good, but it is always wise to consider a wider range of options when it comes to maximising your chances of finding the right course.
+Udemy free online courses are good, but it is always wise to consider a wider range of options when it comes to maximising your chances of finding the right course.
 We’ll take a closer look at some of these other online course providers here.

 Coursera has emerged in recent years as one of the world’s opt online course providers.
-There are many Coursera free courses that you can enrol in.
+There are many Coursera free online courses that you can enrol in.
 You can find out about some of these in the Coursera review at this website.
 These Stanford free online courses are well worth considering, with the topics covered including machine learning, breast feeding and French, among a wide variety of other areas.
 You can access these courses very simply and sign up for them via Coursera.

 In the vast majority of them you will be able to learn at your own pace, in a manner that suits you.
 You should not feel intimidated by the fact that these courses are offered by one of the world’s premier academic institutions.
 All course details include clear information about the ability level and previous learning that is required to complete the courses.

-If you’re looking for Harvard free courses, then you need to look to EdX.
+If you’re looking for Harvard free courses online, then you need to look to EdX.
 You can read the EdX review at this website for more information.
 This course provider offers many free courses from Harvard University.
 You will need to pay something, though, if you want to receive a certificate when you have completed the course.
 There are some useful free courses in the spheres of education and social policy that look especially interesting at EdX.